fredhutchio/scRNAseq/scRNAseq_class4_markdown.md

 ```
 ![cds_order](https://github.com/fredhutchio/scRNAseq/blob/monocle/class4_figures/order_cells_selected_node.png)

-Note that in the above image, the "start" point has already been chosen and is highlighted in red.

-When the above window pops up, put your mouse over the "2" dot that is overlayed on cluster 1, then click it.
+When the above window pops up, put your mouse over the dot that is overlayed on cluster 1 (note that int he above image, the "start" point has already been chosen and is highlighted in red; select the same spot), then click it.
 Next, click the "Choose/unchoose" button on the left of the screen.
 Now, click "Done".
 You have now chosen a node over cluster 1 as the "start" for pseudotime.

 We can now color our plot by pseudotime so we can see how the trajectory reflects time.